vikulchik/Geniusee/README.md

-# Test application for epicentrk.ua
+# Test application for Geniusee

 ## Steps to run the project:
 * Clone this repo